chimetoeat/campaign-candidate-code/README.md

 9. After creating a new candidate, please do wait for a few moments for the server to reflect the newly created candidates.

 10. To shortlist a candidate, simply click the Shorlist button beside the names of the candidates.
 All shortlisted candidates' buttons will be disabled once they're shortlisted.

+11. For testing, please use this command in your project directory -> NODE_OPTIONS=--experimental-vm-modules npx jest